Statement of Purpose

 What positions are available?

 We’re always looking for volunteers to fill our phone list.
 When someone requests our service‚ we provide them with a volunteer to meet them at their first A.A. meeting.
 We try to have a volunteer available who is someone around their age and gender‚ who lives in their neighborhood‚ who can meet them at the volunteer’s home group‚ introduce them to the fellowship and make them feel welcome and at home.
 It is usually a one-time commitment‚ and as in all 12-step work‚ should be done in pairs.
 To be a volunteer‚ it is suggested that you have at least 6 months sobriety and a working knowledge of the twelve steps.

 There are also service positions available on the committee.
 These service positions include chair and alternate chair positions‚ recording secretary‚ phone coordinators‚ Intergroup liaison‚ H & I liaison and presentation teams.

-For more information about volunteering for Bridging the Gap download the flyer below.
+For more information about volunteering for Bridging the Gap, please contact us.